 Mayuka Yamamoto (山本麻友香)

 Japanese artist Mayuka Yamamoto often paints portraits of young boys with calm, serious and emotionally ambiguous expressions.
 In many of her paintings, the boys wear animal costumes or sport animal features such as antlers or rabbit ears.
 In Monster Hand, a small and thin boy, dressed in red shorts and a pale blue flowery tank top, sports a reptilian arm.
 It is not clear whether this monster arm is a costume or his actual arm.
 Is he merely playing make-believe, pretending to have a power that belies his tender appearance, or is the danger and wildness represented by the monster arm an inherent and irremovable part of him?
-You can see more of Mayuka Yamamoto’s work at the websites Widewalls and Canvas Art.
+You can see more of Mayuka Yamamoto’s work at the website Widewalls.

 Chisato Tanaka (田中千智, たなかちさと)